Nancy Griffin has been hired as the Executive Director of Children &

 Children & Youth Partnership is a non-profit organization serving children, youth, and families in Dare County.
 The partnership administers the state Smart Start program for Dare County for children birth through age five and is a central source of information about activities, programs, and resources for children.

-Printed in the Coastland Times, Tuesday,.
-January 27, 2015: CHAC donates to Imagination Library, and again in the Outer Banks Sentinel, Wednesday, January 21, 2015: Supporting Imagination Library.
+Check out the article printed in The Coastland Times, Tuesday, January 27, 2015: CHAC donates to Imagination Library, and in the Outer Banks Sentinel, Wednesday, January 21, 2015: Supporting Imagination Library.

 Children Are a Great Investment